-- Unneutered cats are at a higher risk of pregnancy, roaming, getting into fights, behavioural problems and catching certain diseases.
-Female cats can have their first season and get pregnant any time from 4 months old.
+- Unneutered cats are at a higher risk of roaming, getting into fights, behavioural problems, catching diseases such as FIV, and pregnancy (female cats can have their first season and get pregnant any time from 4 months old).

-During lockdown, vets are having to prioritise the sickest pets, which means that many routine procedures such as neutering have been delayed or cancelled.
+During the pandemic, vets are having to prioritise the sickest pets, which means that many routine procedures such as neutering have been delayed or cancelled.

 I am a PDSA client and I want to have my cat neutered, what do I do?

-We ate PDSA are currently facing a huge demand for our services, and at present, our priority has to be treating pets in need of urgent or lifesaving treatment.
-Unfortunately, this means that we are not currently able to offer preventive services such as neutering and vaccinations.
-Although we hope to provide these services at some point, it’s likely that a reduced service will continue into the foreseeable future.
-For this reason, we recommend that our clients find another veterinary practice for their pet’s vaccinations and neutering.
-Try your local private practice, or use the RCVS website to find vets in your local area.
-Don’t worry, even if your cat is neutered/vaccinated elsewhere, you will still be registered at PDSA should they become unwell at any point.
+Sadly, PDSA are not able to offer preventive services such as neutering at the moment.
+This is because, we are facing a huge demand for our services, and at present, our priority is treating pets in need of urgent or lifesaving treatment.
+We hope to start providing preventive services again at some point, but it’s likely that a reduced service will continue into the foreseeable future.
+We recommend that our clients try to find another veterinary practice for their cat’s neutering - try a local private practice, or use the RCVS website to find vets in your local area.
+Don’t worry, even if your cat is neutered elsewhere, they will stay registered with us should they become unwell at any point.
 We really appreciate your patience and support during this difficult time.

 Risks of being unneutered

 Unwanted pregnancy is the most obvious risk of being unneutered.
 A female kitten can have her first season, mate and get pregnant any time from 4 months old, and cats will mate even if they are related!

 Roaming, fighting and disease